josephsweeney/versionDB/server.md

 `TYPE:READ_TIME,ID:great_data,TIME:1356048000000`

-This would get you what the state of "great_data" was on Dec 21 2012 00:00:00 or the original state of the data if it was added after that time.
+This would get you what the state of "great_data" was on Dec 21 2012 00:00:00 UTC or the original state of the data if it was added after that time.

 NOTE: We are also making the assumption that these messages are null terminated strings.